NormXU/NormXU.github.io/_posts/2023-11-16-Rethinking-Rotary-Position-Embedding-4.md

 <mark>Only data matters. </mark>

-By continual pretraining with a carefully mix of domains dataset, and increasing the RoPE base without any modifications such as YaRN, it's possible to achieve a longer context length than what was initially pre-trained.
+By continual pretraining with a carefully domain-mixed dataset, and increasing the RoPE base without any modifications such as YaRN, it's possible to achieve a longer context length than what was initially pre-trained.

 Therefore, we need no more modification on RoPE.
 Prepare a lightweight, curated mixed dataset, inflate your models into MoE, and continue training.
 These are all you need.